nainglinnphyo/nestjs-starter/README.md

 - **Nest.js Framework**: Utilizes the robust Nest.js framework for building scalable applications with TypeScript.
 - **Prisma ORM Integration**: Seamless integration with Prisma ORM for efficient database operations.
 - **Custom Exception Handling**: Implemented custom exceptions to handle errors gracefully.
+- **Router Module**: the route path for a handler is determined by concatenating the (optional) prefix declared for the controller.
 - **Exception Filters**: Added exception filters to centralize error handling and enhance application robustness.
 - **Custom Decorators**: Included custom decorator functions to extend functionality and simplify common tasks.